 Email has been around for a long time, but it remains as important as ever.
 Email communications rank higher than social media for total conversion rates.
 This makes email marketing a pillar of business continuity in today’s society.

 Because email is somewhat old-school the standard is sky-high.
 The novelty has worn off.
 To stand out from the crowd your emails need some ‘je ne sais quoi’.
 It’s time to step back, rethink, and innovate.

-Email blasts won’t cut it with today’s users.
+Email blasts are popular these days as it is easy to send bulk emails with Gmail and other popular email services.
+But they won’t cut it anymore.
 A better option is to sign up for a bulk email service that allows you to customize campaigns to certain groups.
 This will help you create a personalized email copy on mass.

 Successful businesses need data-driven email strategies that yield results and generate ROI.
 In fact, companies that use data-driven methods perform a whopping 85% better.

 With stats like this, it’s no wonder more businesses are using data to improve their email campaigns.
 Read on for 6 fundamental strategies for data-driven email campaigns.

 1. Focus on persona and hit hard on the subject line

 The subject line may seem like a small detail but it can have a major impact.
 It’s important to make a good first impression.
 A good subject line should highlight the value of the content to come.
 By keeping the subject short and specific, you’ll compel your reader to take interest in your email.

 But how can you work out the best subject lines to use?
 Start by understanding your target market’s persona.
 That means gathering personal information such as birthdays, location, and employment status.
 By doing this you’ll be able to tailor email content with precision.